Making A Difference in Our County

-UGA Extension in Barrow County offers an Agriculture and Natural Resources program committed to providing resources for gardeners, farmers, and school and community garden coordinators.
-The program’s initiatives for the past year included a Master Naturalist course and training for school-based garden coordinators.
+UGA Cooperative Extension in Barrow County offers an Agriculture and Natural Resources program committed to providing resources for gardeners, farmers and school and community garden coordinators.
+The program’s initiatives include a focus on improving the skills and efficacy of school garden teacher, and supporting the local food system.

 In Barrow County, 80% of schools have a school garden that is part of Farm-to-School programs.
 The Agriculture and Natural Resources agent partnered with the UGA Grow it, Know it program and worked as a part of the local Farm-to-School Boosters to provide professional development for teachers, reaching 45 educators through these programs.
 For the school garden association, 80% of participants responded to a follow-up survey.
 Of the participants, 100% indicated that they learned something useful to take back to my classroom, felt that the event was worth their time and that the event contributed to a sense of community for school gardens/Farm to School programs.
 For the Grow it ,Know it program, participant confidence increased across all topic areas.